snoack/mypass/README.md

 ### On Debian/Ubuntu

-A package is available from the author's PPA, which can be installed by running following commands (as root):
+Debian packages are attached to the [releases on GitHub][1] and can be installed like below:

 ```
-apt-key adv --keyserver keyserver.ubuntu.com --recv-keys CD42F3B2E1285F2F
-add-apt-repository ppa:s.noack/ppa
-apt-get update
-apt-get install mypass
+sudo apt install mypass_*.deb
 ```